 For parents who smoke, burn lots of candles, or keep lighters or matches in easily accessible locations, flame retardants may be a necessary feature.
 Burning embers have been known to ignite, especially when baby clothes are made from easily flammable material.

 However, as these situations occur less and less, and parents are made more aware of child-proofing measures, the flame retardants can cause more trouble than they are worth.
 The chemicals that allow this safety feature have been linked with developmental concerns and cancer for children later down the road.

 For this reason, many parents now opt for the snug-fitted onesies that are chemical and flame retardant free, as loose clothing is less likely to catch fire and much less likely to cause cancer due to the lack of harmful chemicals.

 Frequently Asked Questions

 What’s the ideal sleepwear for babies?

 Though it may vary from child to child, the ideal sleepwear for little ones is both comfortable and safe.
-Avoiding Sudden Unexpected Infant Death (SUID) is the most important factor, especially as you cannot be there to watch your baby every time they sleep.
+Avoiding Sudden Infant Death Syndrome (SIDS) is the most important factor, especially because you cannot be there to watch your baby every time they sleep.

-Additionally choosing a fabric that will breathe well and not overheat your baby is a must, as overheating increases the risk for SUID.
+Additionally, choosing a fabric that will breathe well and not overheat your baby is a must, as overheating increases the risk for SIDS.